KTH-EXPECA/CLEAVE/docs/source/usage.rst

 - :code:`get_actuation(self) -> PhyPropType` will be called by the framework at the beginning of each simulation time step.

-Note that due to the fact that commands from the Controller are received asynchronously, there is no guarantee when it comes to the order in which :code:`set_value()` and :code:`get_actuation()` will be called with respect to each other.
+Note that due to the fact that commands from the Controller are received asynchronously, there are no guarantees regarding the order in which :code:`set_value()` and :code:`get_actuation()` are called with respect to each other.
 In fact, depending on the frequency of the plant simulation updates, the sensor sampling rates, network latency, and/or the time the Controller takes to process each input, either of these methods may be called *multiple* repeated times before the other.
 Users need to account for this when implementing new :code:`Actuator` classes.

 CLEAVE includes implementations for a number of different :code:`Actuator` subclasses.
 For example, :code:`cleave.api.plant.SimpleConstantActuator` implements an :code:`Actuator` which remembers the last value set by the Controller and applies it on every simulation time step.
 This can be thought of as, for instance, an electrical motor maintaining a specific RPM until explicitly changed: